Shrewbitz/wright/README.md

 I have a list of 1.3 million English sentences in a .tsv file from taboeta.
 I cut down to 20000 of these and use D3 to fetch a sentence on a page load.
 I then send the sentence through google's translate api.
 The sentence string is split and rendered on the screen using javascript.
 There is a check to make sure each word is vertically and horizontally in the correct position and that duplicate words can be placed interchangably.
 When that check is complete a new sentence will be fetched from the tsv file and new words will be rendered.

+# Highlighted Feature

+# Implementation Timeline

+### Day 1:
+- build a skeleton
+- connect with the database and translate api.

+### Day 2:
+- make a div that is draggable.
+- build logic to check that div is left of a second div.

+### Day 3:
+- make divs based on the length of the sentence.
+- assign a word to each div.
+- build a sentence correct check.

+### Day 4:
+- add translated sentence to the page.
+- add language options.
+- add progress bar.

+# Bonus Features
+- have google translate read the sentence out loud after the user finishes the sentence.
+- have a timer
+- have a score system
+- let users choose the difficulty
+- add more languages to the database so users can practice other languages.